 It was a mild April night of 2016.
 I was watching a movie and crunching popcorn with my Japanese friends when the Kumamoto earthquake struck.
 The popcorn packet flew from my hands and I dashed for the door screaming religious verses.
 My friends on the other hand grabbed me and quickly pulled me under a table.
 I was stunned with their calm and sensible approach when everything around us was falling.
 Later, when the jolting stopped, we got out and took refuge in the parking lot of a convenience store.
 It was a terrifying experience, not terrifying enough for Japanese to lose their discipline and moral values though.
 People still stood in queues in convenience stores, there was no traffic rush, and no theft or crime.
 It taught me that no matter how big a disaster is, it can be dealt with unity, harmony and discipline.

-A 20-year old univeristy student figuring life out in the onsen capital of Japan, Beppu.
+A 21-year old univeristy student figuring life out in the streets of Tokyo.
 Loves reading, soccer, and hates his part-time job.